 Based out of Austin, TX, the core team has multiple members with several years of experience in the blockchain space.

 Factom currently has over 11 million entries as well as some notable partnerships.
 The team is working with the Department of Homeland Security to provide audit trails for data collected at the U.S. borders.
-They’re also partners with the Gates Foundation to store medical records for people in developing countries.
+They’re also working with the Gates Foundation to store medical records for people in developing countries.

-Where to buy FCT
+Where to Buy FCT

 CoinMarketCap lists all of the exchanges and trading pairs that are available for Factom.

-Where to store FCT
+Where to Store FCT